ouzi-dev/test-infra/infrastructure/README.md

 - get-cluster-credentials: Get credentials (kubeconfig) to access the k8s cluster
 - get-google-service-account: Get the service account used to interact with Google Cloud

-## Bootstrap
+## Project setup

-Bootstrap contains any infra we need to get the project up and running.
-The project and bucket was created manually and then imported.
-Then we used terraform to enable the apis needed and create the service account we will use to interact with Google cloud.
+The project in GCloud has been setup manually, the bucket for terraform created manually and the service account for terraform also manually.
+The key of hte service account is in credstash AWS.